peppercorno/spooktacular-db/README.md

 **Misc**

--   Title: Reference for how to proceed with adding new data, though we have modified it significantly to use an MVC structure.
+-   Title: Reference for how to proceed with opening a connection and implementing CRUD, though we have modified it significantly to use an MVC structure.

     -   Date Accessed: 30 Oct 2023
     -   Adapted from URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%205%20-%20Adding%20New%20Data